HADINE JOFFE, MD, MSc

 The Women’s Health Advisory Board advances the mission of the Connors Center within the community.
 Co-Chairs Jennifer Toolin McAullife, Gwill York and Caroline Cunningham Young lead an engaged cohort of women with a long-standing and demonstrated commitment to maximizing the growth and impact of the Center.
 The Women’s Health Advisory Board is integral to the success of the annual Women’s Health Luncheon, which provides critical philanthropy for programs at Brigham and Women’s, which are dedicated to improving the health of women.

-Connors Center Affiliates are faculty with a primary appointment at Brigham and Women’s Hospital who support and contribute to the Center’s goals and mission.
-Affiliation is granted to collaborators who contribute to enhancing and maximizing research on sex-differences and the health of women.
-Through the Center’s events, research initiatives, and other activities, affiliates are able to network to build community with other researchers at Brigham and Women’s and other affiliated hospitals, Harvard University, and the broader community of scientists pursuing research on sex-differences and the health of women, as well as benefit from the resources available through the Center.
+Connors Center Members are faculty with a primary appointment at BWH and non-faculty from affiliated institutions and the broader scientific community who support and contribute to the Connors Center’s goals and mission.
+Membership is granted to collaborators who contribute to enhancing and maximizing research on sex-differences and the health of women.
+Through the Center’s events, research initiatives, and other activities, members are able to have a seat at a table where important conversations are happening and have the opportunity to network with researchers at Brigham and Women’s and other affiliated hospitals, Harvard University, and the broader community of scientists pursuing research on sex-differences and the health of women.